-After two days of red meat I needed something lighter, so it was time to sample some poultry!
-The ‘Nelson Nasty’ with its chicken breast, bacon, jalapenos and chili jam was exactly what I needed – oozing fresh flavours with enough bite to fire up my tastebuds.
+After two days of red meat, I needed something lighter, so it was time to sample some poultry!
+The ‘Nelson Nasty’ with its chicken breast, bacon, jalapenos and chilli jam was exactly what I needed – oozing fresh flavours with enough bite to fire up my taste buds.
 I was back on track.

 Where: 876 Brunswick Street, New Farm